Erik-Aasen/veganFoodFind/README.md

 App hosted on Heroku: https://vegan-food-find.herokuapp.com

-- A fullstack application that allows users to upload meals with images and provides an interactive search selector for finding meals by city.
+- A MERN full stack application that allows users to upload meals with images and provides an interactive search selector for finding meals by city

+- Implemented authorization with session based authentication using passport.js and stored with React Context

+- MongoDB Atlas management and integration

-- Image EXIF data stripped upon upload and users can choose image orientation, edit, and delete their posts.
+- Image EXIF data stripped upon upload and users can choose image orientation, edit and delete their posts

-- Registration and login implemented with session based authentication using passport.js

-- Mobile responsive design utilizing Bootstrap.
+- Mobile responsive design utilizing Bootstrap

 ## Technologies used

-- React
+- React w/ Context
 - Bootstrap
 - NodeJS
 - Express